anh-gem/quiz-time-app/README.md

 # quiz-time-app
-This is an quiz app
+This is a quiz app